Today we will talk about our favorite topics: marketing, marketing operations, MarTech and how to build a MarTech stack for account-based Marketing.

 Moni Oloyede: Absolutely.
 Like that’s what I mean.
 So if it’s a marketing tool and marketers use it, marketing owns it.
 IT needs to be involved 100%, but this is a marketing tool the marketing department uses.
 So the best way– you’re going to the most you’re going to get out of that tool was from a marketing standpoint.

 Pam Didner: Got it.
 Got it.
 That makes sense.
 I understand.
-And that one, another question I always, um, encounter, because I work with multiple different clients to help them build MarTech stack.
-And some of them are very complicated, and the stuff I’m working with them, it’s an only very small piece of those bigger, you know, that MarTech stack they are looking at.
+That one, another question I always encounter, because I work with multiple different clients to help them build MarTech stack.
+Some of them are very complicated, and the stuff I’m working with them, it’s an only very small piece of those bigger, you know, that MarTech stack they are looking at.
 And I’m only focusing on one or two tools and then build a back-end integration.

 I have come to realize that many tools, especially SaaS-based platforms and because they are software and to every single tool, tried to build additional features to serve their customers.
 So when you pick up a marketing automation tool, which is the centerpiece, you pick a knowledge tool that you want to use safe for lead scoring.
 But unfortunately, this company want to expand their product portfolio, so they build additional features that can also do the marketing automation tools you are using.